Aqu1nt/ng-next/README.md

 # ng-next
-Ng-next provides a simple way to mix angular 1.x with ES6 / ES7, its key parts are
+Ng-next provides a simple way to use angular 1.x with ES6 / ES7
 * **Decorators for angular & ui-router**
 * **Async / Await integration to make it compatible with angulars $digest cycle**

-This little library is pretty new and under active development.
-Please report bugs and improvements :)

 ## Installation
 ### NPM